graphology/graphology/docs/utilities.md

 # Utilities

-TODO: import/export plural to take a list of keys.

 ## Import/Export

 Methods used to import or export data in a serialized way to avoid the need for data conversion along the way.
 Those methods should only be used by utilities developer designing subgraph or conversion utilities.